codedek/CodeDek.FolderMapper/README.md

 # CodeDek's Folder Mapper
 ![Logo](art/ic_folder_mapper.ico)

-This is a Windows App used for mapping or unmapping any folder to and from a drive.
-Below you can find its usage versions and change logs.
-Check out [releases](https://github.com/codedek/CodeDek.FolderMapper/releases) to get a copy.
+Map or unmap any windows folder to a drive letter.
+Scroll down to the [downloads](#downloads) section to get a specific version and to view its [change log](#downloads), or just go to [releases](https://github.com/codedek/CodeDek.FolderMapper/releases) to get the latest.

 ![GitHub](https://img.shields.io/github/license/codedek/CodeDek.FolderMapper.svg)
 ![GitHub All Releases](https://img.shields.io/github/downloads/codedek/CodeDek.FolderMapper/total.svg)